Lunarsong/renderer/README.md

 # Description
 Shanee is messing around with Vulkan and Render Graphs.
 Go away ヽ(ಠ_ಠ)ノ

+The code is a very basic proof of concept, not yet optimized and not yet clean.
+Avert your nose from the smell.

 # Notes
 I currently have a minimal abstraction for Vulkan.
 The idea was to create something that looks like Vulkan and then implement GL and other things to fit into that.
 This may have been a terrible idea.